Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: The cluster integrable system

-Thickening the edges of $\Gamma$, we obtain a ribbon graph.
+{\bf Conjugate surface and Poisson structure.} Thickening the edges of $\Gamma$, we obtain a~ribbon graph.
 Equivalently a ribbon graph is a graph along with the data of a cyclic order of edges around each vertex.
 The ribbon graph obtained from $\Gamma$ has the cyclic order induced from the embedding in $\T$.
-Let $\widehat \Gamma$ be the ribbon graph obtained from $\Gamma$ by reversing the cyclic order at all white vertices.
-The boundary components of $\widehat \Gamma$ are in bijection with the zig-zag paths of $\Gamma$.
-Gluing in disks along these boundary components of $\widehat \Gamma$, we obtain a surface $\widehat S$ called the \textit{conjugate surface}, along with an embedding of $\Gamma$ in $\widehat S$.
-Let $\epsilon_{\widehat S}$ denote the intersection form on $H_1(\widehat S,\Z)$: For $[L_1],[L_2] \in H_1(\widehat S,\Z)$, choose cycles $L_1$ and $L_2$ representing the homology classes and intersecting transversely.
-Then
+Let \smash{$\widehat \Gamma$} be the ribbon graph obtained from $\Gamma$ by reversing the cyclic order at all black vertices.
+The boundary components of \smash{$\widehat \Gamma$} are in bijection with the zig-zag paths of~$\Gamma$.
+Gluing in disks along these boundary components of \smash{$\widehat \Gamma$}, we obtain a surface $\widehat S$, called the \emph{conjugate surface}, along with an embedding of $\Gamma$ in $\widehat S$.
+Let \smash{$\epsilon_{\widehat S}$} denote the intersection form on~$H_1\big(\widehat S,\Z\big)$ defined as follows.
+If $L_1$ and $L_2$ are two cycles on $\widehat S$ intersecting transversely, then